newsuk/times-components/packages/depend/README.md

 Depend itself does not have any rendering capabilities but `--graph` output can be directly piped into a [graphviz](https://www.graphviz.org/) renderer.
+`fdp` and `circo` can be obtained by installing the graphviz package.

 `depend -l . -g "@times-components/*=>dextrose@" | fdp -Tsvg -o dextrose.svg`